Peter, Paul and Mary

-Peter, Paul and Mary was an American folk group formed in New York City in 1961 during the American folk music revival phenomenon.
-The trio consisted of tenor Peter Yarrow, baritone Paul Stookey, and contralto Mary Travers.
-The group's repertoire included songs written by Yarrow and Stookey, early songs by Bob Dylan, and covers of other folk musicians.
-They were enormously successful in the early- and mid-1960s, with their debut album topping the charts for weeks, and helped popularize the folk music revival.
-After the death of Travers in 2009, Yarrow and Stookey continued to perform as a duo under their individual names.
+Peter, Paul and Mary was an American folk group formed in New York City in 1961 during the American folk music revival.
+The trio consisted of Peter Yarrow (guitar, tenor vocals), Paul Stookey (guitar, baritone vocals), and Mary Travers (contralto vocals).
+The group's repertoire included songs written by Yarrow, Luis Manuel and Stookey, early songs by Bob Dylan, and covers of other folk musicians.

+They were very successful in the early- and mid-1960s, with their debut album topping the charts for weeks, and helped popularize the folk music revival.
+Following Travers's death in 2009, Yarrow and Stookey continued to perform as a duo.
+Yarrow died in 2025, leaving Stookey the sole surviving member of the group.

-Mary Travers said she was influenced by Woody Guthrie, Pete Seeger, and the Weavers.
-In the documentary Peter, Paul & Mary: Carry It On — A Musical Legacy, members of the Weavers discuss how Peter, Paul and Mary took over the torch of the social commentary of folk music in the 1960s.
+Travers said she was influenced by Woody Guthrie, Pete Seeger, and the Weavers.
+In May 1963, Stookey described the formation and dynamics of the group on Folk Music Worldwide, an international short-wave radio show in New York City.
+In the 2004 documentary Peter, Paul & Mary: Carry It On – A Musical Legacy, members of the Weavers discuss how Peter, Paul and Mary took over the torch of the social commentary of folk music in the 1960s.

 The group was inducted into the Vocal Group Hall of Fame in 1999.
 Peter, Paul and Mary received the Sammy Cahn Lifetime Achievement Award from the Songwriters Hall of Fame in 2006.

 History

 Early years and popularity (1961–1969)

 Manager Albert Grossman created Peter, Paul and Mary in 1961, after auditioning several singers in the New York folk scene, including Dave Van Ronk, who was rejected as too idiosyncratic and uncommercial, and Carolyn Hester.
 After rehearsing Yarrow, Stookey and Travers out of town in Boston and Miami, Grossman booked them into The Bitter End, a coffee house, nightclub and popular folk music venue in New York City's Greenwich Village.

 The group recorded their debut album, Peter, Paul and Mary, and it was released by Warner Bros. the following year.
 It included "Lemon Tree", "500 Miles", and the Pete Seeger hit tunes "If I Had a Hammer" (subtitled "The Hammer Song") and "Where Have All the Flowers Gone?"
-The album was listed in the Billboard Magazine Top Ten for 10 months, including seven weeks in the No. 1 position.
+The album was listed in the Billboard Top Ten for 10 months, including seven weeks in the No. 1 position.
 It remained a main catalog-seller for decades to come, eventually selling over two million copies, earning double platinum certification from the RIAA in the United States alone.

 In 1963 the group released "Puff, the Magic Dragon", with music by Yarrow and words based on a poem that had been written by a fellow student at Cornell, Leonard Lipton.
 Despite rumors that the song refers to drugs, it is actually about the lost innocence of childhood.
-That same year, they appeared as the "mystery guest" on the CBS TV game show What's My Line?; Dorothy Kilgallen correctly guessed their identity.
+The same year, they appeared as the "mystery guest" on the CBS TV game show What's My Line? in which Dorothy Kilgallen correctly guessed their identity.